 ‘A poet and scholar with a beautifully patient understanding, reminiscent of Ted Hughes, of how the natural word invests itself in our experience.’
 Telegraph

-Ruth is a Life Fellow of the Zoological Society of London, has served as one of its Trustees, and passionately supports its scientific conservation research and conservation work across the globe.
-She is also a Trustee for the conservation charity New Networks for Nature, an alliance of scientists, environmentalists and artists who believe the natural world is central to cultural life.
+Ruth is currently working on a non-fiction book, You, Me and the Elephant, to be published in 2023.
+She is a Life Fellow of the Zoological Society of London, has served as one of its Trustees and passionately supports its scientific conservation research and conservation work across the globe.
+She is on the Board of Zoophilologica: The Polish Journal for Animal Studies, and is currently a Trustee for the conservation charity New Networks for Nature, an alliance of scientists, environmentalists and artists who believe the natural world is central to all our cultural life.

 Ruth was completely hopeless at science at school.
 But natural history was part of her family background and as a child she discovered a love for poetry that went hand in hand with love of nature.
 She knew by heart the poems in the ‘Animals’ section of her favourite book, an fat black anthology called Book of a Thousand Poems.
 Her mother Hilda studied botany and was a passionate naturalist (like her own mother Nora Barlow, grand-daughter and editor of Charles Darwin) and Ruth’s 2018 book for Hilda, Emerald, mines the meanings of ‘green’ and closes with a vision of the importance of nature and natural history in all their lives.

 For her PhD thesis on Greek tragedy and thought, Ruth researched the history of medicine and Hippocratic writings of ancient Greek doctors.
 In 2001, she began her conservation-based memoir, Tigers in Red Weather, and began researching zoology more systematically.
 She took On the Origin of Species with her as she explored Asian forests.